threeplanetssoftware/apple_cloud_notes_parser/README.md

   "uuid": "[ZIDENTIFIER of the object]",
   "type": "[ZTYPEUTI of the object]",
-  "filename": "[filename of the object, if applicable]", "filepath": "[filepath of the ibject, including filename, if applicable]", "is_password_protected": "[boolean, whether password protected or not]", "html": "[generated HTML for the object]", "thumbnails": [
+  "filename": "[filename of the object, if applicable]", "filepath": "[filepath of the object, including filename, if applicable]", "backup_location": "[Filepath of the original backup location, if applicable]", "is_password_protected": "[boolean, whether password protected or not]", "html": "[generated HTML for the object]", "thumbnails": [
+    "[Array of AppleNotesEmbeddedObject object JSON, if applicable]" ],
+  "child_objects": [
-    "[Array of AppleNotesEmbeddedObject object JSON]" ],
+    "[Array of AppleNotesEmbeddedObject object JSON, if applicable]" ],
   "table": [
     [